 Fredrik Karpe is Professor of Metabolic Medicine, Oxford Centre for Diabetes, Endocrinology and Metabolism, University of Oxford, and Director of Oxford BioBank.
 His research is directed at understanding human adipose tissue function and the effects of obesity on metabolism.
 The links between body fat distribution (across the upper and lower body) and diabetes and cardiovascular disease are of especial interest.
 His research group is working on clarifying the nature and extent of protection that lower body adipose tissue confers against these chronic diseases, especially the detrimental role of adipose tissue around the abdomen, by studying these tissues at both cellular and whole body level.

 Klim McPherson is Visiting Professor of Public Health Epidemiology, Nuffield Department of Obstetrics and Gynaecology.
 His research focuses on epidemiology, health interventions, public health and women’s health.
 He was co-author of the Foresight Report on Tackling Obesities.
 He chairs the National Heart Forum, which aims to prevent premature death from heart disease, and is a former chair of the British Breast Group, the European Public Health Association and the Society for Social Medicine.

 Professor Avner Offer

-Dr Harry Rutter is a Senior Clinical Research Fellow at the London School of Hygiene and Tropical Medicine.
+Dr Harry Rutter is Professor of Global Public Health at the University of Bath.
 He was the founding Director of the National Obesity Observatory 2007-2011, and remains its strategic and scientific advisor.
 He led the establishment of the Department of Health National Child Measurement Programme, and was a core contributor to the WHO Health Economic Assessment Tool for Walking and Cycling.
 He has a broad interest in the relationships between transport, the built environment and health, in particular the health impacts of walking and cycling.

 Professor Devi Sridhar